 An ear of corn the size of a Trident missile?
 Not quite, but Monsanto is all about bioengineered crops.
 The company helps farmers grow more crops like corn, cotton, oilseeds, and vegetables by applying biotechnology and genomics to seeds and herbicides.
 It produces genetically altered seeds that tolerate Roundup (its flagship product and the world's #1 herbicide) and resist bugs.
 The company also produces Asgrow, DEKALB, Deltapine, and Seminis seeds.
 During the past decade, Monsanto re-made itself into a seed and biotech company, as opposed to one focused on agrochemicals, a transition that was sped up with the acquisition of Delta and Pine Land.

 St. Louis, Missouri-based Monsanto rings up more than half of its sales in the US.
-Europe-Africa, followed by Brazil, account for about 13% and 12%, respectively.
-The Asia-Pacific region and Argentina, each contribute about 6% of sales.
+Europe-Africa, followed by Brazil, account for about 14% and 10%, respectively.
+Argentina contributes about 8% of sales.

-Monsanto organizes its business into dual segments: seeds and genomics, and agricultural productivity.
-Today, its seeds and genomics unit (72% of sales) is the company's growth engine.
+Monsanto organizes its business into dual segments: Seeds and Genomics, and Agricultural Productivity.
+Today, its seeds and genomics unit (70% of sales) is the company's growth engine.
 The firm's agricultural productivity unit, which serves both farmers and the residential market, makes herbicides under the Roundup, Harness, and other brands for lawn and garden use.
-From 2009 to 2012, alone, Monsanto's agricultural productivity segment withered from accounting for 38% of annual sales to 28%.

 Sales and Marketing